RichiH/vcsh/README.md

 ## 2.1 Talks ##

 Some people found it useful to look at slides and videos explaining how vcsh works.
-They can all be found at [here](http://richardhartmann.de/talks/).
+They can all be found [on the author's talk page][talks].

 # 3 Overview